garrandall/popular-music-data/tracks/save-me-dave-mason.md

 She said: save me
 (save me, girl)
 She said save me...
-Ooh!
+Oh!

 All on her own
 She's on the phone
 So sincerely...
-Ooh... makin' a joke
+Oh... makin' a joke
 There's no reply
 She wonders why
 And pays the rent one more time